shrutisharma27/7targets-docs/docs/_videos/index.md

 ![Signup](../../img/signup.png)
 #### 2. An activation email is sent to the  email id with an activation link.
 ![Activation](../../img/activation-email.png)
-#### 3. Click or open the link in browser to complete the activation.
+#### 3. Open that email in your email client which looks like below image.
+Click or open the link in browser to complete the activation.
 ![Activation Email](../../img/activation.png)
-#### 4. Once registration is completed, one can login to create the Assistant and assign or add leads.
+#### 4. Once registration is completed, one can login to create the Assistant and add leads.
 ![Login](../../img/login.png)

 <a name="create-assistant"/>